MatthewTByron/Pokedex/README.md

 Option 5: Quit - This option allows the user to exit from the application.

-This application can be run by opening the solution in Visual Studio and clciking Run.
+This application can be run by opening the solution in Visual Studio and clicking Run.